danielwatson6/hate-speech-project/README.md

 virtualenv env
 source env/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt pip install tensorflow==2.0.0b0  # or `pip install tensorflow-gpu==2.0.0b0`
 ```

 ## Workflow

-### YouTube data environment variable
+### Non-public data

-Ping @danielwatson6 for access to the YouTube corpus.
-Set up an environment variable `DATASETS=/path/to/youtube/data/dir` and name the directory with the CSV files `youtube_right`.
+Ping @danielwatson6 for access to the YouTube and the ambiguity corpora.
+- Set up an environment variable `DATASETS=/path/to/youtube/data/dir` and name the directory with the YouTube CSV files `youtube_right`.
 This is done unlike with the rest of the data to avoid the massive dataset not fitting on available SSD space.
+- Rename the ambiguity data to `ambiguity.csv` and place it in the `data` folder.

 ### Python

 Whenever working with python, run `source env/bin/activate` in the current terminal session.
 If new packages are installed, update the list of dependencies by running `pip freeze > requirements.txt`.
+Make sure to not add `tensorflow` to the list.

 Scripts in subdirectories (e.g. those in `scraping`) should be run as modules to avoid path and module conflicts: